Assessments#

 Quizzes#

-These use the 2-device proctoring setup with one exception: they are given during our regular Zoom Meeting with only me (the instructor) acting as proctor.
+Quizzes use the standard 2-device proctoring setup with one exception: they are given during the regular Zoom meeting with only the instructor acting as proctor.
 Once finished, students go through the usual check-out procedure and upload their work to Gradescope.

 • Prepares students for how the higher-stakes midterm exams will work.